rotherprivat/KemBasedNet/docfx/index.md

 ## CompositeMLKem

-The "CompositeMLKem" algorithm is specified by the [IETF draft](https://lamps-wg.github.io/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.html) and the implementation and interfaces are aligned to the [.NET ML-KEM implementation "System.Security.Cryptograpy.MLKem"](https://learn.microsoft.com/de-de/dotnet/api/system.security.cryptography.mlkem).
+The "CompositMLKem" algorithm is specified by the [IETF draft](https://lamps-wg.github.io/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.html) and the implementation and interfaces are aligned to the [.NET ML-KEM implementation "System.Security.Cryptograpy.MLKem"](https://learn.microsoft.com/de-de/dotnet/api/system.security.cryptography.mlkem).
 It implements a composition of the Post Quantum ML-KEM algorithm and a traditional KEM algorithm.

 Classes:
-- CompositeMLKem
+- CompositMLKem
 - CompositeMLKemAlgorithm

 ### Motivation